 Glamorous camping, aka “glamping” in Rajasthan offers a truly luxurious experience.
-A far cry from “roughing it” in a flimsy tent in Cornwall, these glamorous tents are unashamedly opulent and a fantastic alternative to the regions palace resorts.
+A far cry from roughing it in a flimsy tent, these captivating canopies are unashamedly opulent and an exciting alternative to the region’s palace resorts.

 Those seeking nature and wildlife on their India expedition will find Ranthambhore to be the perfect combination of rugged, natural beauty along with pure indulgence and luxury.

-Ranthambhore National Park is drenched in history, having witnessed many battles played out on its land, and the rise and fall of many rulers.
-The formidable 10th century Ranthambhore Fort is a magical backdrop, with its ruined pavilions, ancient Hindu temples and crumbling walls dotted throughout the jungle.
+Ranthambhore National Park is drenched in history, having witnessed several battles played out on its land, and the rise and fall of many rulers.
+The formidable 10th-century Ranthambhore Fort is a magical backdrop, with its ruined pavilions, ancient Hindu temples and crumbling walls dotted throughout the jungle.

-It’s worth noting that each resort, along with the park itself, is closed from 1st July– 30th September each year, due to the heavy monsoon rains that fall during July, August and September.
-The resorts, along with Ranthambhore National Park itself, open once again on the 1st October.
+It’s worth noting the park is closed from the 1st of July– the 30th of September each year, due to the heavy monsoon rains that fall during July, August and September.
+Most of the resorts close during this period too.
+They open again on the 1st of October.

 Arguably the most luxurious resort in Ranthambhore, and certainly amongst the most opulent in Rajasthan, Aman-i-Khás rests on the edge of Ranthambhore National Park.
 The name is formed from a combination of Sanskrit and Hindi, with ‘aman’ meaning ‘peace’ and ‘khás’ translating to ‘special’.

 The resort features just ten luxurious tents, in a tranquil and serene location.
-Each extravagant tent is inspired by the sumptuous Mughal travelling tents of a bygone era.
-These huge tents offer several rooms, separated by fine flowing cotton drapes, including an individual dressing room and a veranda with luxurious over-sized daybeds – perfect for lounging and relaxing after a safari in the jungle.
+Each luxury tent is inspired by the sumptuous Mughal travelling tents of a bygone era.
+These huge tents offer several rooms, separated by fine flowing cotton drapes, including an individual dressing room and a veranda with luxurious over-sized daybeds; perfect for lounging and relaxing after a safari in the jungle.

-The Aman-i-Khas in Ranthambhore was the venue for Russell Brand and Katy Perry’s exclusive Hindu inspired wedding, back in 2010.
+Aman-i-Khás in Ranthambhore was the venue for Russell Brand and Katy Perry’s exclusive Hindu-inspired wedding, back in 2010.

-The perfect base from which to explore Ranthambhore National Park, the Oberoi Vanyavilas is truly something special, and offers the perfect contrast to the ruggedness of the jungle.
+The perfect base from which to explore Ranthambhore National Park, The Oberoi Vanyavilas is truly something special and offers the ideal contrast to the ruggedness of the jungle.

-A Luxury Tent at the Oberoi Vanyavilas will start from ₹45,000 per night, inclusive of breakfast and taxes.
+A Luxury Tent at The Oberoi Vanyavilas starts from ₹48,000 per night, inclusive of breakfast and taxes.

 On the outskirts of Ranthambhore National Park, Sher Bagh is a true Jungle Book experience, bursting with charm and character.
-This enchanting resort most certainly brings the safari experience to life, even long after you’ve left the tiger reserve.
+This enchanting resort keeps the safari experience alive after you’ve left the tiger reserve.

-Surrounded by deciduous forest, the eco-minded Suján property is comprised of 12 luxury tents, all resting around a central garden.
-It’s certainly not unusual to spot langur monkeys, strutting peacocks and spotted deer whilst strolling the vast, un-tamed grounds.
+Surrounded by deciduous forest, the eco-minded SUJÁN property is comprised of 12 luxury tents, all resting around a central garden.
+It’s certainly not unusual to spot langur monkeys, strutting peacocks and spotted deer while strolling the vast, un-tamed grounds.

 Tents at Sher Bagh start from ₹30,000 per night, inclusive of all meals during your stay, along with taxes.